WillBickerstaff/shelterlight/README.md

 ---

-### 🔄 Auto-Restart Behaviour
+### ⟳ Auto-Restart Behaviour

-The service is configured with:
+With the service configured:

 ```ini
 Restart=on-failure
 RestartSec=5
 ```

-This means the service will automatically restart **5 seconds** after any unexpected failure.
+The service will automatically restart **5 seconds** after any unexpected failure.

 ---